PipeWire/wireplumber/docs/rst/daemon/configuration/features.rst

 Support components
 ------------------

+.. describe:: support.export-context

+   Starts a secondary ``pw_context``, running on its own thread, which hosts every PipeWire object that WirePlumber implements in its own process.

+   WirePlumber's main loop also dispatches the event dispatcher, whose hooks can run for a long time, and GSource priorities do not preempt: anything sharing that loop makes no progress for as long as a hook runs.
+In-process media objects (i.e. local nodes and modules) should be given their own loop to be able to receive media commands without delays, or they may lose audio.

+   This is enabled by default and there is rarely a reason to disable it.
+If it is disabled, those objects fall back to WirePlumber's main ``pw_context`` and become subject to the delays described above.

 .. describe:: support.dbus

    Provides a D-Bus connection to the session bus.
 This is needed by some other